-When I was five years old my dad gave me a VHS copy of Robin Williams: Live at the Met!
+When I was five years old, my dad gave me a VHS copy of Robin Williams: Live at the Met!
 "I think you'll like this," he told me.
 "It's the guy from Aladdin."
 I did like it.
 I would sit for hours on end laughing hysterically as jokes about cocaine binges and Ronald Reagan flew over my young head.
-It wasn't the jokes that appealed to me, it was his energy.
-Robin Williams projected an effervescent madness—_this rapidity and obsessiveness that even as a five-year-old I recognised in myself.
-Recognised and _liked.
+It wasn't the jokes that appealed to me.
+It was his energy.
+Robin Williams projected an effervescent madness—this rapidity and obsessiveness that even as a five-year-old I recognized in myself.
+Recognized and liked.

-That's when I realised he's back: Manic Patrick.
+That's when I realized he's back: Manic Patrick.
 He's ditched the meds and is back in town, knee deep in rhyming slang, alcoholism, and sago balls.

 Of all mental illnesses, I find bipolar the murkiest—and the one that I have the most complicated relationship with.
 I hate the term "bipolar."
 I much prefer manic-depression as I feel the two words bounce off each other so truthfully.
 Manic.
 Depression.

 As a guy who likes to write, a manic flip is both a blessing and curse.
 A close friend recently told me that "talking to you is like having 100 tabs open in Chrome."
-When manic, there's a million associated lines darting around my head at once.
-In this pinball mindscape odd connections are made and I can pluck-out some shiny bits to form my art and identity.
-But it's hard to police, and in the grip of an episode it's hard to want to.
+When manic, there are a million associated lines darting around my head at once.
+In this pinball mindscape, odd connections are made, and I can pluck-out some shiny bits to form my art and identity.
+But it's hard to police, and in the grip of an episode, it's hard to want to.

 But having 100 tabs open at once takes a toll on my browser.
-It lags and it crashes; Catherine wheels spin out, roman candles explode.
-And unless it happens in my sleep (which it often does) I can feel the flip coming.
+It lags, and it crashes.
+Catherine wheels spin out.
+Roman candles explode.
+And unless it happens in my sleep (which it often does), I can feel the flip coming.
 The transition to exhausted depression after a week or more of manic madness (it used to be months) is intense and debilitating.
-For every day of hyperactive reverie, there's a day in bed almost completely immobilised.
+For every day of hyperactive reverie, there's a day in bed almost completely immobilized.
 I can feel the muddy cogs of my brain churning and, eventually, calling it quits.

-Likewise, after depression, there's a day of two of stability, then suddenly there'll be a blinding lighting-strike CRACK and Manic Patrick is back, baby!
-It can feel like an unfunny version of The Nutty Professor (i.e. The Nutty Professor 2.)
+Likewise, after depression, there's a day or two of stability, then suddenly there'll be a blinding lighting-strike CRACK, and Manic Patrick is back, baby!
+It can feel like an unfunny version of The Nutty Professor (for example, The Nutty Professor 2.)

 But of course, I run over a lot of metaphoric pedestrians.
 Manic me is an alcoholic, sexaholic, kleptomaniac, shopaholic, and foul-mouthed bully.
 Light banter turns to brutal eviscerations with the flip of a coin, and people are left hurting with no idea what they did wrong.
 I've burned a lot of bridges without even knowing.

 A big part of mania is megalomania.
-Van Gogh is often cited as the archetypal manic-depressive.
-Imagine the kind of self-obsession it takes to cut off an ear and post it to your crush.
+Van Gogh is often cited as the archetypal manic depressive.
+Imagine the kind of self-obsession it takes to cut off an ear and mail it to your crush.
 The solipsism is both appealing and appalling.

-A manic upswing is like a frenzied bukaki party in my head, and I'm all the participants at once.
+A manic upswing is like a frenzied bukakke party in my head, and I'm all the participants at once.